electricimp/HTS221/README.md

 ### getDeviceID()

-Returns the value of the device ID register, `0xBC`.
+Returns the value of the sensore’s device ID register, `0xBC`.

 ## License